Jeremiah D Schuur, M.D.

 |2013 - 2013||Certificate of Excellence in Tutoring|

 Jeremiah (Jay) Schuur, MD, MHS, is a practicing emergency physician with a research focus on health care quality and policy.
-He is the Chief of the Division of Health Policy Translation http://emhp.bwh.harvard.edu/ and the Vice Chair of Patient Safety and Quality for the Department of Emergency Medicine of the Brigham and Women’s Hospital.
+He is the Chief of the Division of Health Policy Translation http://emhp.bwh.harvard.edu/ and the Vice Chair of Clinical Affairs for the Department of Emergency Medicine of the Brigham and Women’s Hospital.
 He completed an emergency medicine residency at Brown University in Providence, Rhode Island.
 He then spent 2 years as a Robert Wood Johnson Clinical Scholar at Yale University where he worked on ED quality improvement, and developing and assessing performance measures.
 Dr. Schuur has served on or chaired numerous national committees including: the Quality and Performance Committee of the American College of Emergency Physicians, the Medicare Evidence Development & Coverage Advisory Committee (MEDCAC), the American Medical Association's Physician Council for Performance Improvement (PCPI), and panels of the National Quality Forum.

 Dr. Schuur has successfully mentored medical students and residents on research projects leading to >20 publications with resident or student first authors.
 Residents and students working with Dr. Schuur have received numerous institutional, local, regional, and national grants.
 Please contact him if you are interested in working on research or quality improvement projects in his group.
 He is particularly interested in partnering with students who are committed to longitudinal involvement in research lasting at least one year and students with prior experience with large datasets.

 Identifying Best Practices to Reduce Hospital Admission from the Emergency Department